Dessin d'enfant: Riemann surfaces and Belyi pairs

 One may form a dessin d'enfant from $f$ by placing black points at the preimages of 0 (that is, at 1 and 9), white points at the preimages of 1 (that is, at $3\pm2\sqrt3$), and arcs at the preimages of the line segment [0, 1].
 This line segment has four preimages, two along the line segment from 1 to 9 and two forming a simple closed curve that loops from 1 to itself, surrounding 0; the resulting dessin is shown in the figure.

 Transforming a dessin d'enfant into a gluing pattern for halfspaces of a Riemann surface by including points at infinity.

 In the other direction, from this dessin, described as a combinatorial object without specifying the locations of the critical points, one may form a compact Riemann surface, and a map from that surface to the Riemann sphere, equivalent to the map from which the dessin was originally constructed.
 To do so, place a point labeled $\infty$ within each region of the dessin (shown as the red points in the second figure), and triangulate each region by connecting this point to the black and white points forming the boundary of the region, connecting multiple times to the same black or white point if it appears multiple times on the boundary of the region.
 Each triangle in the triangulation has three vertices labeled 0 (for the black points), 1 (for the white points), or $\infty$.
 For each triangle, substitute a half-plane, either the upper half-plane for a triangle that has 0, 1, and $\infty$ in counterclockwise order or the lower half-plane for a triangle that has them in clockwise order, and for every adjacent pair of triangles glue the corresponding half-planes together along the portion of their boundaries indicated by the vertex labels.
 The resulting Riemann surface can be mapped to the Riemann sphere by using the identity map within each half-plane.
 Thus, the dessin d'enfant formed from $f$ is sufficient to describe $f$ itself up to biholomorphism.
-However, this construction identifies the Riemann surface only as a manifold with complex structure; it does not construct an embedding of this manifold as an algebraic curve in the complex projective plane, although such an embedding always exists.
+However, this construction identifies the Riemann surface only as a manifold with complex structure; it does not provide it with a uniform geometry nor construct an embedding of this manifold as an algebraic curve in the complex projective plane, although both of these always exist.